Top Image 1

 Abstract

-Existing underwater SLAM systems are difficult to work effectively in texture-sparse and geometrically degraded underwater environments, resulting in intermittent tracking and sparse mapping.
-Therefore, we present Water-DSLAM, a novel laser-aided multi-sensor fusion system that can achieve uninterrupted, fault-tolerant dense SLAM capable of continuous in-situ observation in diverse complex underwater scenarios through three key innovations: Firstly, we develop Water-Scanner, a multi-sensor fusion robotic platform featuring a self-designed Underwater Binocular Structured Light (UBSL) module that enables high-precision 3D perception.
-Secondly, we propose a fault-tolerant triple-subsystem architecture combining: 1) DP-INS (DVL- and Pressure-aided Inertial Navigation System): fusing inertial measurement unit, doppler velocity log, and pressure sensor based Error-State Kalman Filter (ESKF) to provide high-frequency absolute odometry; 2) Water-UBSL: a novel Iterated ESKF (IESKF)-based tight coupling between UBSL and DP-INS to mitigate UBSL’s degeneration issues; 3) Water-Stereo: a fusion of DP-INS and stereo for accurate initialization and tracking.
-Thirdly, we introduce a multi-modal factor graph back-end that dynamically fuses heterogeneous sensor data.
-The proposed multi-sensor factor graph maintenance strategy efficiently addresses issues caused by asynchronous sensor frequencies and partial data loss.
-Experimental results demonstrate Water-DSLAM achieves superior robustness (0.039 m trajectory RMSE and 100% continuity ratio during partial sensor dropout) and dense mapping (6922.4 points/m3 in 750 m3 water volume, approximately 10 times denser than existing methods) in various challenging environments, including pools, dark underwater scenes, 16-meter-deep sinkholes, and field rivers.
-This work represents the first complete solution for long-duration underwater robotic dense in-situ observation.
+Existing underwater SLAM systems often struggle to operate reliably in underwater environments with weak texture and degraded geometry, resulting in intermittent tracking and sparse mapping.
+Therefore, we present Water-DSLAM, a novel laser-aided multi-modal information fusion system that can achieve uninterrupted dense SLAM capable of continuous observation in diverse complex underwater scenarios.
+First, we develop Water-Scanner, a multi-sensor fusion robotic platform featuring a proprietary Underwater Binocular Structured Light (UBSL) module that enables accurate 3D perception to collect data.
+Then, a triple-subsystem front end architecture is proposed, where the DP-INS subsystem provides a high update rate for motion estimation and is tightly coupled with the Water-Stereo subsystem to enhance performance in poor visual feature environments, as well as with the Water-UBSL subsystem to improve robustness in structurally degraded scenarios.
+Furthermore, a multi-modal factor graph back end is introduced to dynamically fuse heterogeneous sensor data.
+The proposed factor graph maintenance strategy effectively handles asynchronous sensor frequencies and partial data loss.
+Experimental results demonstrate that Water-DSLAM achieves superior localization accuracy and robustness, maintaining a 100% continuity ratio during partial sensor dropout.
+It also generates dense maps at 7432.6 points/m3, approximately eight times denser than existing methods.
+These results were consistently validated in multiple challenging environments, including an artificial pool, a 16-meter-deep sinkhole, a natural river, and an offshore zone of the South China Sea.
+This work represents the first complete solution for continuous underwater robotic dense in-situ observation.

 Robot: Water-Scanner